 2024 MINI Countryman – Likely Engine Configurations

 The 2024 MINI Countryman S will see a major increase in power from the 2.0-litre four-cylinder unit and 48V mild hybrid technology.
-There are two tunes from the X1 that could be used – 218 hp and a 241 hp.
-Our guess is that we’ll see the 218 hp tune giving the forthcoming 320 hp JCW more room.
-The 218 hp would be made up from the 204 hp engine and a 19 hp electric motor.
+There are two tunes from the X1 that could be used -201 hp and a 241 hp.
+Our guess is that we’ll see the 201 hp tune giving the forthcoming 320 hp JCW more room.
+But it’s early days so this may change.

 Having driven a version of the revised engine in our recent BMW X1 test, what you’re struck my immediately is it’s power boost function during acceleration.
 The peak torque of 265 lb-ft (developed by the combination of the combustion engine with up to 236 lb-ft at 1,500 – 4,000 rpm and the integrated electric motor with up to 41 lb-ft is key here.
 The US spec X1 28i gets to 60 mph in 6.2 seconds with this system.